Tutorial: llmPrompt SwiftUI

 One can easily spend a whole weekend (or longer) getting the UI “just right.”

-We won’t be grading you on how beautiful your UI looks.
-You’re free to design your UI differently, so long as all indicated UI elements are fully visible on the screen, non overlapping, and functioning as specified.
+:point_right: We won’t be grading you on how beautiful your UI looks.
+You’re free to design your UI differently, so long as all indicated UI elements are functioning as specified and fully visible and non-overlapping on the screen.

 #Preview

 The #Preview feature is used by Xcode only during development, to preview your View(s).
 If the preview pane is not showing, you can toggle it by checking Canvas on the Adjust Editor Options menu on the top right corner of your Xcode window (screenshot).
-The preview only renders your View, it is not a simulator, it won’t run non-UI related code.
-Given the small sizes of our apps, I found the preview to be of limited use and rather slow and would therefore just comment out the #Preview feature, which automatically disables preview and closes the Canvas pane.
+The preview only renders your View, it is not a simulator: it won’t run non-UI related code.
+Given the simple, single-page nature of our apps, I found the preview to be of limited use and rather slow and would therefore just comment out the #Preview feature, which automatically disables preview and closes the Canvas pane.

-New Empty File... - Rename the file from
+3. Rename the file from Untitled.swift to ChatView.swift

 import SwiftUI